ukparliament/ontologies/meta/weeknotes/2020/09/index.md

 # 2020 - Week 9

 The week felt ridiculously busy but looking back there's not an awful lot to type about.
 If you're here for the procedure modelling you might want to look away now.
-If you have any interest in querying procedure, Wardley mapping and general purpose process modelling, do read on.
+If you have any interest in querying procedure, Wardley mapping and general purpose process flow modelling, do read on.

 Librarian Jayne has continued to wield her [SPARQL](https://en.wikipedia.org/wiki/SPARQL) spanner, this week in the direction of [committees considering Statutory Instruments](https://ukparliament.github.io/ontologies/procedure/meta/queries/committees/).
 We'd still like to model [reporting criteria](https://publications.parliament.uk/pa/jt5801/jtstatin/26/2602.htm), but possibly need more insulation between data platform and website before we venture down that road.